Mukti-M/HealthcareInsurance_Project/README.md

 | Correlation analysis of factors | Heatmap, Scatterplot  | Highlight relationships between attributes like BMI, age, and charges.|
 | Analyse age-related trends in costs | Area Plot, Bar chart  |  Display changes in average charges across different age groups.|

-## Analysis techniques used
+## Analysis techniques used in the project are
-* Descriptive Statistics gives uderstanding of basic statistics such as average insurance charges by age, gender, and region
+* Descriptive Statistics gives uderstanding of basic statistics such as average insurance charges by age, gender, and region.
 * Correlation Analysis used to Visualise correlations between different attributes and insurance charges.
 * Predictive Analysis used to  Develop and visualise predictive reports for estimating insurance costs.
 * Geographic Analysis used to Visualise the impact of geographic regions on insurance charges.